Bayerische Motoren Werke Aktiengesellschaft (BAMXF) was Downgraded to a Sell Rating at Kepler Capital

-In a report issued on May 26, Thomas Besson from Kepler Capital downgraded Bayerische Motoren Werke Aktiengesellschaft (BAMXF) to Sell, with a price target of EUR79.00.
-The company’s shares closed last Thursday at $106.00, close to its 52-week high of $108.04.
+Kepler Capital analyst Alexandre Raverdy downgraded Bayerische Motoren Werke Aktiengesellschaft (BAMXF) to Sell on June 1 and set a price target of EUR79.00.
+The company’s shares closed last Wednesday at $110.25.

-According to TipRanks.com, Besson has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -3.6% and a 58.3% success rate.
-Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Stellantis, and Ferrari.
+According to TipRanks.com, Raverdy has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -4.3% and a 56.0% success rate.
+Raverdy covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Stellantis, and Ferrari.

 See today’s analyst top recommended stocks >>